Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

 This research is supported by the Educational Department of Jilin Province, China (JJKH20210526KJ).
-C.-x.Z. gratefully acknowledges support from the Project Supported by Scientific Research Fund of Hunan Provincial Education Department, China (21A0427).
+C.-x.Z. gratefully acknowledges support from the Project Supported by Scientific Research Fund of Hunan University of Art and Science (23ZZ04).